 In connection with the acquisition of Apio, Landec acquired Apio's 60% general partner interest in Apio Cooling, a California limited partnership.
 Apio Cooling is included in the consolidated financial statements of Landec for all periods presented.
-The minority interest balance of \$1.6 million, at May 25, 2008 is comprised of the limited partners' interest in Apio Cooling.
-The minority interest balance of \$1.8 million at May 27, 2007 is comprised of \$1.6 million of limited partners' interest in Apio Cooling and \$261,000 of third party ownership in Apio which was repurchased by the Company during fiscal year 2008 (see Note 5).
+The minority interest balance of \$1.8 million and \$1.6 million at May 31, 2009 and May 25, 2008, respectively, is comprised of the limited partners' interest in Apio Cooling.